shreyansh0200/telecom_customer_churn_predectionn/README.md

 The **Telecom Customer Churn Prediction** project focuses on analyzing and predicting customer churn — i.e., whether a customer is likely to leave the telecom service.

 The dataset contains information on **7,043 customers** from a telecommunications company.
-Each record represents one customer and includes details about their **'cap-shape', 'cap-surface', 'cap-color', 'bruises', 'odor',
+Each record represents one customer and includes details about their **demographics, location, tenure, subscription services, and churn status** (joined, stayed, or churned).
-       'gill-attachment', 'gill-spacing', 'gill-size', 'gill-color',
-       'stalk-shape', 'stalk-root', 'stalk-surface-above-ring',
-       'stalk-surface-below-ring', 'stalk-color-above-ring',
-       'stalk-color-below-ring', 'veil-type', 'veil-color', 'ring-number',
-       'ring-type', 'spore-print-color', 'population', 'habitat'** (eatable, poisness).

 ---

 ## 🎯 Aim
-To **predict whether a mushroom is  eatable or not** using machine learning techniques.
+To **predict whether a customer will churn or not** using machine learning techniques.

----

 ---